Home Closed Back Headphone Reviews Audeze LCD-XC Review: Unveiling Brilliance with a Pricey Twist

 Another aspect of the LCD-XC is something that few headphones can accomplish; it sounds very open despite being closed-back.

-Aside from headphones like the MDR-Z1R, Status CB-1, Dan Clark Aeon, and AKG 553, this is a quality I’ve experienced very few times but add the LCD-XC to that shortlist as well.
+Aside from headphones like the MDR-Z1R, Status CB-1, Dan Clark Aeon, and AKG 553, this is a quality I’ve experienced very few times, but add the LCD-XC to that shortlist as well.

 It’s open, spacious, and provides pretty great width and depth.

-I wouldn’t expect frequent out-of-your-head moments, but it can and will definitely happen depending on the track in question.
+I wouldn’t expect frequent out-of-your-head moments, but it can and will happen depending on the track in question.

 The placement of instruments and sound is also good, but what about tonality?